casus/autoencoder-regularisation/README.md

 Before running any files in the repository, change the directory to `./autoencoder-regularisation-` using `cd ./autoencoder-regularisation-`

+The libraries required to run the code are listed in `environment.yml`.
+Install the libraries using `conda env create -f environment.yml` and activate the environment using `conda activate` followed by the name of the environment.`

 Then train the autoencoders with the following data using the corresponding commands:

 * 15-dimensional circle: `python ./cycle_tori_experiments/circle_exp.py`